Iqra327/Ecommerce-Website/README.md

 This project was developed using HTML, CSS, JavaScript, and Vite.
 It is deployed on Vercel.

 <h3>Live Demo</h3>
-Check out the live version of the project:  ecommerce-website-two-sooty.vercel.app.
+Check out the live version of the project: https://ecommerce-website-two-sooty.vercel.app .

 <h3>Features</h3>
 Product Listing: View a list of products with details such as name, category, price, and stock.<br><br>